 Before you begin studying, you’ll want to get a better understanding of the structure of the Core.
 You’ll want to know what kinds of questions are asked and what to expect on the exam.
 You can find this information and more in a solid study guide.
 A good study guide will help determine how well you do on your Praxis® Core.

-240 Tutoring has the right study guide for you!
-The Praxis® Core complete study guide includes more than 500 practice questions and 209 pages of study materials.
+240 Tutoring’s Praxis® Core complete study guide includes more than 500 practice questions and 209 pages of study materials.
 You also have the option of a study guide for each subtest.

 The ETS website also offers a Study Companion for each subtest (Reading, Mathematics, and Writing).
 These resources will help you in conjunction with the study guides from 240 Tutoring.